Readit News logoReadit News

 jeremycarter commented on Software development topics I've changed my mind on chriskiehl.com/article/th... · Posted by u/belter

-braggerxyz · 7 months ago
+braggerxyz · a year ago

 > Monoliths remain pretty good